brimdata/zync/README.md

 ```
 zync etl demo/invoices.yaml
 ```
-This will report the commit and number of input records processed.
+This will report the commit ID and number of input records processed.
-Note that the number of records committed into the pool is different than the number of records that was ETLd as the destination pool includes meta-data records tracking which input events have been processed.
+Note that the number of records committed into the pool is different than the number of records produced by ETL as the destination pool includes metadata records tracking which input events have been processed.

 After running the ETL, you can see the denormalized CDC updates in the `Staging` pool: